 You can change your browser or application settings so your device warns you each time a Cookie is sent, or to turn off all Cookies.
 Each web browser or application is different, so please look at your browser or application "help" menu to learn how to modify your Cookies preferences.
 However, if you disable Cookies you will not have access to certain features that may make your browsing of our website and use of our services smoother, and some of our services may not be available to you.

 You always have a choice as to whether or how you interact with an advertisement (for example, by clicking to learn more about an offer).
-We may place ads for our products on other products we provide or on various third party websites and platforms, and as a result, you may see ads for our products when visiting Google, YouTube, Facebook, and/or a variety of other websites and platforms.
+You agree that during use or access, our products may show you ads for our other products and offers.
+We may also place ads for our products on various third party websites and platforms, and, as a result, you may see ads for our products when visiting Google, YouTube, Facebook, and/or a variety of other websites and platforms.
 We may ask the proprietors of these websites/platforms to present our ads to particular demographic groups, for example, women over 25 years of age, or all visitors to a website who are in Ireland.
 The third party websites/platforms may use information they already have about the user, or may place cookies or similar tracking technologies in the user's browser, in order to decide what ads the user will see, including potentially our ads.
-If a user has questions or concerns about the ads they see on any of these third party websites/platforms or if they have questions generally about their privacy practices, we encourage them to consult the privacy policies of those sites or enquire with the proprietors of those sites.
+If you wish to opt out of interest-based advertising and you are located in the European Union please visit the following URL: https://www.youronlinechoices.eu.
+If you are located anywhere else please visit the following URL: https://preferences-mgr.truste.com.
+You will still see ads but the ads you see will likely be less relevant to you and your interests.
+If a user has any questions or concerns about the ads they see on any of these third party websites/platforms or if they have questions generally about the privacy practices of those sites, we encourage them to consult the privacy policies of those sites or enquire with the proprietors of those sites.